-Industrial Workers of the World.
-Papers.
+Industrial Workers of the World Miscellany on Microfilm

-Collection Number: 5177mf
+Collection Number: 5177 mf

-© 2005 Kheel Center for Labor-Management Documentation and Archives, Cornell University Library
+Kheel Center for Labor-Management Documentation and Archives, Cornell University Library

 DESCRIPTIVE SUMMARY